mikeplate/jquery-drag-drop-plugin/README.markdown

 The plugin supports the following options when it is initialized for a source:

-* makeClone can be true or false.
+* __makeClone__ can be true or false.
 Default is false.
 If true, the actual source element won't be the element that is dragged but rather a clone of it.
-* sourceClass can be the name of a css stylesheet.
+* __sourceClass__ can be the name of a css stylesheet.
 This stylesheet is applied to the source element in its original position (if visible) while it is dragged.
-* sourceHide can be true or false.
+* __sourceHide__ can be true or false.
 When true, the original element is set to invisible while the dragging occurs.
-* dragClass can be the name of a css stylesheet.
+* __dragClass__ can be the name of a css stylesheet.
+If specified, it is applied to the element that is being dragged while the drag operation is active.
+Note that if makeClone is false, this is also the actual source element.
-* canDropClass can be the name of a css stylesheet.
+* __canDropClass__ can be the name of a css stylesheet.
+If specified, will be applied to the droppable area element whenever a dragged element is hovering over it, to signify that the user can drop at this time.
-* dropClass can be the name of a css stylesheet.
+* __dropClass__ can be the name of a css stylesheet.
+This class name is used to identify droppable area elements.
+The default is "drop".
+If a callback function is specified under "canDrop", this class name has no effect.
-* canDrag can be a callback function that returns true or false.
+* __canDrag__ can be a callback function that returns true or false.
+You can use this callback if you'd like to apply the plugin to a larger container, and then only make specific elements inside that container draggable by returning true from the callback if you've determined the current element as eligable for dragging.
-* canDrop can be a callback function that returns true or false.
+* __canDrop__ can be a callback function that returns true or false.
 Return true if the dragged element can be dropped on the specified element.
+If this function is used, the "dropClass" setting has no effect.
-* didDrop can be a callback function.
+* __didDrop__ can be a callback function.
 If specified, it is assumed to take care of all operations and effects to occur after a successful drag and drop has been performed.
+Otherwise, the default operation is to restore the stylesheet on the source element and if makeClone is false the element will be appended as a child to the droppable element.